grafana/k6-docs/docs/sources/v0.47.x/javascript-api/jslib/aws/KMSClient/KMSKey.md

 slug: 'kmskey'
 head_title: 'KMSKey'
 description: 'KMSKey is returned by the KMSClient.* methods that query KMS keys'
-excerpt: 'KMSKey is returned by the KMSClient.* methods that query KMS keys'
+description: 'KMSKey is returned by the KMSClient.* methods that query KMS keys'
 weight: 20
 ---